The Lost Bookshop: Summary

 The Lost Bookshop, which uses first-person narratives, alternates between the characters in two main threads set in Dublin, London and Paris: one that begins in the 1920s, the other in contemporary times (circa 2020 but making no mention of COVID-19), and which gradually converge in the reader's mind to an eventual dénouement.

 In 1921, Opaline Carlisle is in London and is being pushed into an arranged marriage by her domineering mother and brother, Lyndon, a veteran officer wounded in the First World War.
 An independently minded young woman who cherishes freedom and adventure, she flees to France, rather than agree to marry, and finds work at a bookshop, Shakespeare and Company, where she learns about the art of dealing in rare books and meets famous literary characters, including the novelists James Joyce and Ernest Hemingway.

-Meanwhile, in contemporary Ireland, Martha flees to Dublin to escape her own troubled past, and finds work as a live-in housekeeper with an elderly lady, Madame Bowden.
+Meanwhile, in contemporary Ireland, Martha flees to Dublin to escape her abusive past, and finds work as a live-in housekeeper with an elderly lady, Madame Bowden.

-Henry, a scholar, desperately in search of a possible unpublished second novel by Emily Brontë and for a lost bookshop, which play key roles in an academic study for which he's received funding, also arrives in Dublin around this time.
+Henry, an English scholar, desperately in search of a possible unpublished second novel by Emily Brontë and for a lost bookshop, which play key roles in an academic study for which he's received funding, also arrives in Dublin around this time.
 Next door to the site where he believes the lost bookshop should be (but mysteriously is not), by accidental fate or destiny he meets Martha.

-After being found and committed to Connacht District Lunatic Asylum at her brother's behest, Opaline finally escapes and flees yet again to Dublin and sets up a bookshop there, still hiding from her brother under the assumed name, Miss Gray.
+After being found by her brother and escaping once to Dublin where she opens a small bookstore, Opaline is found again and committed to Connacht District Lunatic Asylum at her brother's behest.
+She finally escapes and flees yet again to Dublin and goes back to her bookshop there, still hiding from her brother under the assumed name, Miss Gray.
 Having apparently disappeared from historical records, this makes it difficult for Henry and Martha to track her down as they try to piece together her story.

-Although the characters themselves are oblivious to the links that connect them, slowly but surely the threads come together, with the aid of Opaline and the lost bookshop itself, which we discover has a benign will of its own and extraordinary magical powers; and eventually the enigma of the lost bookshop is resolved.
+The separate narrative threads gradually converge through the influence of Opaline and the bookshop, which is depicted as having its own agency and magical properties.
+Ultimately, the connections between the characters are revealed and the mystery of the bookshop's disappearance is resolved.